d-zo/xMat/README.md

 --------------

 The xMat is a library which needs a driver program calling one of the interfaces.
-Then depending on the program, operating system, and compiler to use, it can be used in various ways.
+Then - depending on the program, operating system, and compiler - it can be used in various ways.
-Some examples, wrapper scripts, and notes for different interfaces are provided in `tests/interface-tests/input/` (including usage of the xMat with Plaxis or Abaqus).
+Some examples, wrapper scripts, and notes for different interfaces are provided in `tests/interface-tests/input/` (including how to use the xMat with the FE programs Plaxis and Abaqus).

-But before compiling and using the xMat, it is recommended to have a look at the settings in `xmat.f` and possibly adjust them.
+Before compiling and using the xMat, it is recommended to have a look at the settings in `xmat.f` and adjust them to your needs.
-All relevant internal parameter are defined in the module `General_Settings` so that they can be adjusted at one central place.
+All relevant internal parameters are defined in the module `General_Settings` so that they can be adjusted at one central place.

 More documentation (in German) can be found in the PhD thesis